twalmsley/twalmsley.github.io/blog2/simpler_hqdm.md

 ### Property

 A uniquely identifiable property of a specified type.
 This should not be used for scalar properties since those should always have specified units.
 The propery is a set of objects that have the specified property value.

+### Role

+Represents the role played by some entity in an activity, e.g. the role could be "Prime Minister" in a Membership entity.

 ### ScalarProperty and ScalarValue